Research in Lisbon is worth it

 The city has a favorable environment for the transfer of knowledge from academia to companies due to the existence of a dynamic and diverse entrepreneurial ecosystem made up of incubators, startups, accelerators, companies, fablabs and creative hubs that are very receptive to the contributions of science.

 In the Lisbon region there is a clear focus on knowledge but also on innovation.
-The University of Lisbon stands out in first place with 27.5 registered patents and the Universidade Nova de Lisboa in 8th place with 8.3 patents.
+The Universidade Nova de Lisboa stands out in second place with 155 requested patents and the Universidade de Lisboa in 3th place with 148 requested patents.
 1 .

 The main State laboratories based in Lisbon, such as the Portuguese Institute of the Sea and Atmosphere, the National Civil Engineering Laboratory, the National Energy and Geology Laboratory, or the Hydrographic Institute, focus on applied research in the fields of natural sciences, engineering and technologies.
 These laboratories include several foreign researchers in their teams.